RobloxHumanoids/RobloxHumanoids.github.io/docs/Bugs.md

 ## Setting `Humanoid.HipHeight` to 0 on R15 rigs

 In any R15 rig, if you set `Humanoid.HipHeight` to 0, the humanoid will speed off in the direction it is facing when it makes contact with a surface, as if it were standing on a fast conveyor belt.
-This is due to the `HumanoidRootPart` touching the ground, which most likely causes miscalculation in collisions between the `HumanoidRootPart` and the surface it is on.
+This is due to the `HumanoidRootPart` touching the ground, which most likely causes a miscalculation in collisions between the `HumanoidRootPart` and the surface it is on.

 ** Workarounds **